-Bachelor of Science in Physical Sciences abbreviated as BSc (PhysicalSc) for those who follow subjects from Table 4.
+Bachelor of Science abbreviated as BSc for those who follow subjects from Table 3 and Table 4.

 Bachelor of Subject Name abbreviated appropriately.

 The above name applies only to students admitted by the UGC directly to a subject specific degree programme and who opt for a Bachelor's degree and satisfy the requirements for the Bachelor's degree.